Creamy Lemon Squares

 While the crust is baking, make the filling.
 Using an electric mixer (or stand mixer) beat together cream cheese and sugar until smooth and well-blended.

-Add Eggland's Best eggs, one at a time and 2 tbsp. flour; mix well.
+Add eggs, one at a time and 2 Tablespoons flour; mix well.

 Next, stir in 1/4 cup lemon juice and baking powder.
 Mix well.